Elizabeth Anne Finn: Early life

-At the age of twelve, she would rise at 3:30 each morning to translate for publication Lavater's Maxims from the German original.
-She received two guineas for her labours, enough to purchase a dozen pairs of new stockings.
-Queen Adelaide purchased a larger number of copies of this book for a bazaar, on the condition that Elizabeth herself would benefit.
+Educated at home by her mother, McCaul was taught Hebrew by her father and had a talent for languages.
+In 1831, the family moved to London and settled at the LSPCAJ property Palestine Place in Bethnal Green.
+At the age of twelve, McCaul taught Hebrew and translated German works for publication.
+McCaul would rise at 3:30 each morning to translate for publication Lavater's Maxims from the German original, for which she received two guineas.
+Queen Adelaide purchased a larger number of copies of this book for a bazaar, on the condition that McCaul herself would benefit.